cdsmith/HMock/README.md

 To mock a method with a polymorphic return value bound by the method itself, the return value must have a `Typeable` constraint.
-If it cannot be inferred, you will also need to add a type constraint to the return value you set for the method, so that GHC knows the type.
-Note that you must add separate expectations to the method for each type at which it will be used; unfortunately you cannot add one expectation that will match uses with more than one different return type.
+If it cannot be inferred, you will also need to add a type annotation to the return value you set for the method, so that GHC knows the type.
+If the method will be used at different return types, you must add separate expectations to the method for each type at which it will be used.

 ### Why do I need a Default instance for `mockMethod`?